cezarypiatek/cezarypiatek.github.io/src/content/post/why-i-dont-use-mediatr-for-cqrs/index.md

 }
 ```

-I've registered everything with singleton lifetime but some developers prefers to work with scoped lifetime components.
-I like singleton because it simplifies things a lot.
-If you start mixing different lifecycle then it's easy to make a mistake.

 And that's basically everything what you need to start using CQRS in your project.
 As you can see there are only 4 interfaces and a few lines of code that depends on your DI container of choice.

 ## What about MediatR